 GESI-responsive quantitative analysis is concerned with analysis of GESI disaggregated numerical data (data that can be quantified) such as age, family size, and income.
 It helps to answer the question "what."
-For example, what is the average age of women, men and person with disabilities who have access to safe drinking water?
-What percentage of women, men, boys and girls feel empowered,? etc. Figure 7 presents important steps for quantitative data analysis.
+For example, what is the average age of women, men and people with a disability who have access to safe drinking water?
+What percentage of women, men, boys and girls feel empowered?
+Figure 7 presents important steps for quantitative data analysis.